 This group, led by Prof Havi Carel and Prof Jane Macnaughton brings together philosophers, anthropologist, history and literature scholars and more.
 The project recognises that breathing isn’t just a bodily function.
 It allows us to speak, laugh and sing.
 It connects us to the outside world.
 It reflects our state of mind and can be consciously controlled.
 Breath has inspired art and literature.
 For many it has spiritual significance.
 The personal and cultural meaning of breathing goes beyond the simple act of keeping us alive.

-Today we are pleased to release some of our findings and policy recommendations in a new PolicyBristol report: “More than a medical symptom: the need for holistic care of breathlessness”
+Read some of Life of Breath’s findings and policy recommendations in our new PolicyBristol report: “More than a medical symptom: the need for holistic care of breathlessness”

 (Blog header image by Jordan Collver.
 Breathlessness is a complex and subjective experience).